unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

 Quantum error mitigation refers to a series of modern techniques aimed at reducing (*mitigating*) the errors that occur in quantum computing algorithms.

-Unlike code bugs affecting code in usual computers, the nature of errors corrected by quantum mitigation is due to the hardware.
+Unlike software bugs affecting code in usual computers, the errors which we attempt to reduce with mitigation are due to the hardware.

 Quantum error mitigation techniques try to *reduce* the impact of noise in quantum computations.
 They generally do not completely remove it.